Raw Bones for Dogs: Safety Guide and Calcium Calculator

 Monitor Stool Quality

-Your dog's stool is the ultimate indicator of bone quantity.
-Learn to read the "white chalk" marker:
+Your dog's stool serves as the ultimate indicator of their bone intake.
+Learn to identify the clinical "white chalk" marker:

 How to Choose the Right Bone in 4 Steps